aimxhaisse/docker-devbox/README.rst

 This is a personnal Devbox, without my own set of configs and tools.
 If you want to use it, fork it and edit your configuration files to your needs.

-The Dockerfile is split in two parts:

-* a generic part containing what you probably need
-* a non-generic part that you should tweak.

-    docker run -d -h mxs-devbox --name mxs-devbox mxs-devbox

-You can also edit and use the `devbox` script, to start the container if it is not started, and ssh into it.